Japanese Chin Nose Butter® for Your Little Dog's Dry Nose

-While your Japanese Chin may never need to track lost hikers through the woods or sniff out truffles, having a healthy moist nose is still important to your little dog's health, both mentally and physically.
+While your Japanese Chin may never need to track lost hikers through the woods or sniff out truffles, having a healthy nose is still important to your little dog's health, both mentally and physically.

 When your little Chin's nose is soft and smooth and able to capture the good smells, she will feel more confident and in control.
 Plus, she will be able to breathe more freely without the overgrowth of crust on her nose.
 Makes you want to breathe deeply, doesn't it?